hiveot/hub.capnp/README.md

 After the build is complete, the distribution files can be found in the 'dist' folder.
 The makefile also support a quick install for the current user:

+### Local Installation

+To install and run the Hub as a dedicated user.

+After building from source:
 ```sh
 make install
 ```